JohnLezama/Maker-Portfolio/README.md

 ## About

-I’m John Lezama, an incoming Electrical and Computer Engineering student at The University of Texas at Austin and a member of the Robotics Honors and Engineering Honors programs.
+I’m John Lezama, a first-year Electrical and Computer Engineering student at The University of Texas at Austin and a member of the Robotics Honors and Engineering Honors programs.

 I enjoy taking projects through the complete engineering process.
 From research, simulation, and CAD to PCB design, fabrication, programming, and physical testing.
 I’m looking forward to collaborating with ambitious individuals and developing technology with measurable real-world impact.